Oppositional Defiant Disorder (ODD)

 v.
 Pharmacologic Therapy

 Psychosocial interventions like training or therapy are the first line of treatment for children with ODD.
 In general, healthcare professionals reserve medications for aggressive and disruptive behaviours that psychosocial intervention alone cannot manage.
-Although the FDA has not approved any medication for ODD, in severe cases, they might prescribe atypical antipsychotics like Risperidone or Ariprazole.
+Although the FDA has not approved any medication for Oppositional Defiant Disorder, in severe cases, they might prescribe atypical antipsychotics like Risperidone or Ariprazole.

 Living with Oppositional Defiant Disorder

-If your child is diagnosed with ODD, aside from getting professional help, you can help your child and yourself by learning various coping skills.
+If your child is diagnosed with this disorder, aside from getting professional help, you can help your child and yourself by learning various coping skills.

 Coping Strategies for Children and Parents